-Accessible broadcasting calls for Universal Design.
+TV accessibility calls for Universal Design.
 Universal Design means the design of products, environments, programs and services that is useable by all people, to the greatest extent possible, without the need for adaptation or specialized changes.

-TV Accessibility Options:
+Accessibility Options:

 There are two main options for promoting television accessibility in India: